 By John Niedzwiecki, Senior Editor, Georgetown Environmental Law Review This post is part of the Environmental Law Review Syndicate.
 Read the original here and leave a comment.
 I. An algae bloom in the Gulf of Mexico is wreaking havoc on Florida’s economy and environment.
 An…

 Conduit for Peace in the Middle East: An Analysis of the Red Sea – Dead Sea Water Conveyance Project

-Kacy Manahan is a 3L at Lewis & Clark School of Law and Symposium Editor of Environmental Law.
+Sarah Fine is a J.D. candidate at Lewis & Clark Law School and an Online Journal Editor of Environmental Law.

 This post is part of the Environmental Law Review Syndicate.

 As the old saying goes, whiskey is for drinking—water is for fighting over.

 The mythic Dead Sea—the highly salinated, low-altitude lake of international interest and importance—is drying up.
 Although the Jordan Rift Valley, where the Dead Sea is located, is known for frequent droughts, the decline of the Dead Sea is primarily due to human intervention—namely, the diversion of the Jordan River, the main lake source which feeds the Dead Sea, to provide potable water to increasing populations.
 A water level drop of one meter per year has led the surface area to decrease from 960 km2 to 620 km2 in the last fifty years.
 Today, the rate of decline is only increasing, giving rise to “extensive environmental degradation and damage to industry and infrastructure and . . . substantial intangible impacts and costs,” with an estimated direct cost to government and industry to be “some $2.9 billion over the next 60 years.”